-The 3-year agreement establishes a minimum commitment for KDC Solar to offer 150 megawatts of SEF projects for SPI’s consideration, and sets as a goal for KDC Solar and SPI to potentially develop a total of 300 megawatts in SEF projects across New Jersey and New York.
+The 3-year agreement establishes a minimum commitment.
+That’s for offering 150 megawatts of projects.
+All for SPI’s consideration.
+In addition, it sets as a goal for KDC Solar and SPI.
+That’s to potentially develop a total of 300 megawatts.
+All in SEF projects.
+That’s across New Jersey and New York.

 History of the Deal

-In December 2010, SPI announced it had been selected to build a 5-megawatt SEF at the White Rose Foods facility located in Carteret, New Jersey.
-KDC Solar is the Managing Member of this project.
-Following the close of this transaction, SPI and KDC Solar began discussing a broader preferred provider arrangement which led to this agreement.
-According to KDC Solar, its current pipeline in the New Jersey market already exceeds 150 megawatts.
-If fully developed, this pipeline alone is expected to generate approximately $600 million of new EPC and O&M business for SPI over the 3-year term of the agreement.
-As the Northeast market continues to develop, and KDC Solar pursues additional pipeline opportunities in the region, up to 300 megawatts of projects could come to fruition under the agreement.
+In December 2010, SPI announced it had been selected to build a 5-megawatt SEF.
+Located at the White Rose Foods facility.
+For it’s located in Carteret, New Jersey.
+As well, KDC Solar is the Managing Member of this project.
+Following the close of this transaction, SPI and KDC Solar began.
+I mean vegan discussing a broader preferred provider arrangement.
+One which led to this agreement.
+According to KDC Solar, its current pipeline in the New Jersey market.
+For it already exceeds 150 megawatts.

 300 MW potential